matsengrp/linearham/README.md

 | `--lineage-unique-ids` | `,`-separated list of sequence ids, each of whose lineages will be analyzed separately, and in somewhat more detail than by default (see below).          |
 | `--parameter-dir`      | Directory from which linearham reads partis hmm files.
 If not set, it defaults to the location in `--outdir` used by `--run-partis`.
 As for `--run-partis` (above), parameters will be much more accurate if you cache them with partis beforehand on the entire repertoire, but if this isn't possible they'll be inferred automatically on the one family on which you're running linearham, which should be fine.                     |

-If you don't have a cluster of interest, or are not sure how to identify it using these options, you can run [scripts/parse_cluster.py](https://github.com/matsengrp/linearham/blob/master/scripts/parse_cluster.py) to work it out.
+If you don't have a clonal family/cluster of interest, or are not sure how to identify it using these options, you can run [scripts/parse_cluster.py](https://github.com/matsengrp/linearham/blob/master/scripts/parse_cluster.py) to work it out.

 For example, running:
 ```